Create Interactive Comparison Reports

 Stick signal to investigate the comparison results.

-Inspecting the plots in the report allows you to see that the differences occur at the rising and falling edges of the square wave.
+By inspecting the plots, you can see that the differences occur at the rising and falling edges of the square wave.
 The

 slexAircraftExample model uses a variable-step solver.
 The differences occur because the new time constant value changes the system dynamics, and the solver calculates slightly different time steps for the second simulation.
-The transition of the square wave is sharp, so small timing differences can result in large magnitude differences.
+The transition of the square wave is sharp, so small timing differences can result in large differences in magnitude.

 Because the differences in the

 Stick signal are due to modeling rather than a real change in system dynamics, you could go back to the Simulation Data Inspector and specify a small time tolerance (for example,